Dr-Yi-Li/TCGA-GTEx-analysis-pipline/gene_expression_RNA-seq/README.md

 The expression file is too large for upload to Github.
 The file can be download easily from UCSC Xena.
-The url of the file bad been put in the file 'expression_file_download_url.txt'
+The url of the file is https://toil-xena-hub.s3.us-east-1.amazonaws.com/download/TCGA-GTEx-TARGET-gene-exp-counts.deseq2-normalized.log2.gz